-The third reason relates to the current historical juncture.
-In a period when the ruling class is serving the people’s interests, military intervention would be a tragic disruption of social life.
+The third reason to support military intervention relates to the current historical juncture.
+In a period when the ruling class is serving the people’s interests, such intervention would be a tragic disruption of social life.
 But we don’t live in such a period.
-For over sixty years we have lived in a world where the rulers have abandoned the people to an environmental nightmare.
-At such a time, under such circumstances, the tragedy would instead be the absence of military intervention.
+For over fifty years we have lived in a world where the rulers have abandoned the people to an environmental nightmare.
+At such a time, and under such circumstances, the tragedy would instead be the absence of military intervention.

 Fourth, the rapid military implementation of an effective ecological response may be the only way to prevent nuclear war.
 Even if we ignore the current confrontation between Donald Trump and Kim Jong-un, international tensions will undoubtedly soar as glaciers melt, sea levels rise, and forests burn.
 Substantial progress towards a livable environment would be a major contribution to nuclear sanity.

 To summarize, the civilian world has unequivocally shown that it cannot rationally address the ecological crisis.
 This leaves military intervention as the only remaining option.
-In key countries the military must therefore seize political power, tackle the environmental emergencies, initiate the shift to a sustainable economy, foster the development of a sustainable ruling class, and transfer power to this class when it is mature.
+In key countries the military must therefore seize political power, tackle the environmental emergencies, initiate the shift to a sustainable economy, foster the development of a sustainable ruling group, and transfer power to this group once it is sufficiently mature.
 This authoritarian transition, while deeply regrettable, is now an existential necessity.

 September 27, 2017